normful/blog/content/blog/nix-pills.md

 #### Querying requisites

-These are all equivalent and print the closure (the dependencies) of `man`:
+To print the closure, i.e. the dependencies, of `man` (all equivalent commands):
 - `nix-store -qR \`which man\``
 - `nix-store --query --requisites \`which man\``
 - `nix-store --query --requisites ~/.nix-profile/bin/man`

-Same thing in form:
+To show the closure of `man` in tree form:
 - `nix-store --query --tree \`which man\``

 ## Nix database